Elections in Chile: Suffrage

-Note on women's suffrage
+Women's suffrage

 No Chilean constitution has explicitly prohibited women from voting.
-The constitutional term "chilenos" (meaning "Chileans") was interpreted as gender-neutral in its plural form, referring to the Chilean people.
+The constitutional term chilenos (meaning "Chileans") was interpreted as gender-neutral in its plural form, referring to the Chilean people as a whole.
 Therefore, extending the vote to women was accomplished through statutory law rather than a constitutional amendment.

 Despite these legal expansions, the electorate remained limited in practice.
 As late as the 1950s, largely due to literacy requirements, only about 20 percent of the Chilean population was eligible to vote.